New York Comic Con: A Beginner’s Guide

 The convention center opens at 8am, at which point you are funneled into the building – going through security (metal detectors and bag check) and tapping your badge – and down into the Queue Hall.
 No matter what you are doing, you are directed to the Queue Hall.
 Exclusives?
 Queue Hall.
 Convention floor?
 Queue Hall.
 Panels?
 Queue Hall.

-NOTE: If your panel is in the Javits North extension (ex.
-Empire Stage), you do NOT need to line up in the Queue Hall and can go directly to the extension to line up at the panel room.
+NOTE: If your panel is in the Javits North extension (Empire Stage, any of the 400 rooms), you do NOT need to line up in the Queue Hall and can go directly to the extension to line up at the panel room.

 Once the inside show floor line is full, they stop letting people into the building and the line resumes outside.
 They do not start letting people inside again until after the inside line has been admitted to the show.